Paying Your Taxes

 Complete the pre-authorized tax payment form and attach a void cheque or a direct debit form from your financial institution.
-The application is also available at City Hall.
-Submit the completed forms by email, by mail or through our after hours mail slot beside the main doors on the southeast side of City Hall.
+Submit the completed forms by email, by mail or through our secure drop box beside the main doors on the southeast side of City Hall.

 Equal monthly payments will be withdrawn directly from your bank account on the 17th of each month.
 From January to May, the monthly withdrawal is estimated based on the previous year’s property taxes.
 Your monthly payment will be adjusted in June, and will be stated on your annual Property Tax Notice.